 Styne’s music is brought to life gloriously by the highly entertaining Ben Papworth as Musical Director, and his orchestra of talented musicians.
 It was a real pleasure to listen to the overture for this production and Papworth found himself the object of unexpected praise from the audience who were enamoured of his enthusiastic direction.
 Costume was also a strength; Rose and young Louise’s dresses and the blanket coats being particularly memorable.

 Perhaps the real flaw in this production is the apparent lack of rehearsal, particularly when it comes to technical cues.
-Despite this being the second night of the short run, there were missed cues throughout, with delayed set pieces, spots and mics; phone chimes that didn’t cut off in time on three separate occasions; issues with the curtain and a misplaced set piece which almost took a trip across the stage as the curtain swiped it.
+Despite this being the second night of the short run, there were missed cues throughout, with delayed set pieces, spots and mics; phone chimes that didn’t cut off in time on three separate occasions; issues with the curtain swiping actors and a misplaced set piece which almost took a trip across the stage as the curtain swiped it.
 It can’t be denied or ignored that there was a general pervading sense of the production unwittingly playing homage to Victoria Wood’s Acorn Antiques.
-While set pieces were generous, they were often late or delayed scenes in the set changes – and the cardboard car scene was bordering on painful.
+While set pieces were generous, they were often late or delayed scenes in the set changes.
 The fact that the cues were such a prominent issue also had one key failing for the story; the shambolic performances by June and co lost all comedic impact because there wasn’t enough distinction between the quality of those performances and the surrounding production.
 I was on the brink of hysteria when life began to reflect art and an audience member’s phone began to ring…the hysteria almost taking hold when said audience member ANSWERED the call…it was quite the experience.

 Despite some great performances, this production of Gypsy isn’t a hit with me.
 It is abundantly evident that this production is aiming high in terms of the scale of set and costumes, but they just don’t manage to pull it off.
-Had it been a small company piece on a smaller stage, in a smaller theatre, my opinion might be more favourable, but I was astounded to realise that I was watching a sub-standard amateurish production, at premium prices, in a theatre of such high status and reputation.
+Had it been a small company piece in a smaller theatre, my opinion might be more favourable, but I was astounded to realise that I was watching a sub-standard production at premium prices in a theatre of such high status and reputation…